Integrating A Wayfinding Strategy Into Your Store Layout

 You will however need to use end caps and promotional stands within your store layout in order to catch the attention of customers and try to increase increase purchases from customers who have only come into store to purchase a specific product.

 Freestanding wayfinding signage is commonly used by large department stores, which often have ranges that cover more than one floor.
 Wayfinding signage in department stores needs to be a combination of small aisle and overhead signs, and larger posters and totems.
+We've got an extensive range of cost effective floor standing shop signs to improve the visitor experience.

 Totem signs and large freestanding frames are very useful for retailers that cover a large area, where directories that cover various floors and departments are very important for customers.